Passionate about telescopes or just beginning your journey into astronomy?

 Celestron 21061 AstroMaster 70 AZ Refractor Telescope This is a a well made telescope with terrific optics.
 You can use it for astronomical viewing or terrestrial viewing.
 The mount is very stable which is important.
 The company is one of the premiere companies for telescope making.
 The important thing here is that you get really good value for your money.
 I recommend this one also if you don't know much about astronomy and just want to get a good experience without breaking the bank.
 This is not like those cheap telescopes you can buy in the store.
 They always have very shaky mounts and inferior optics - not this one.
 Just check out all the 5 star reviews on amazon.

-New Project .
-I have started the 4 1/4" reflector telescope project.
-I made a temporary tube assembly to test it all out.
-Worked great.
-And now I have completed the tube assembly.
-You can follow along with that project here: How to make a Newtonian Reflector Telescope
+I have finished the 4 1/4 telescope project. .
+You can see that project here: How to make a Newtonian Reflector Telescope

 New Book: The Story of what happened to Pluto - "How I killed Pluto and Why it had it coming" If you are interested in astronomy this is a must read!
 Read more about the book